List of Farm to Market Roads in Texas (3300–3399): RM 3348 (1975)

-The original RM 3348 was designated on November 25, 1975.
+A previous route numbered RM 3348 was designated on November 25, 1975.
 It was proposed to run from SH 16, 2 miles east of Fredericksburg, southeast approximately 2.2 mi to Goehmann Lane.
 However, the right-of-way was deemed too expensive, and Gillespie County officials withdrew their support for the route.
 The designation was cancelled on September 28, 1977.

 FM 3349

 Farm to Market Road 3349 (FM 3349) is located in Williamson County.

 FM 3349 is a rural, two-lane route for its entire length.
 Its southern terminus is at FM 1660 in the community of Norman's Crossing.
 It travels north through unincorporated Williamson County before ending at an intersection with US 79 in Frame Switch, a tiny community of 20 people west of Taylor.

 FM 3349 was designated on November 25, 1975, running south from US 79 in Frame Switch for approximately 2.3 mi.
 The designation was extended to the junction with FM 1660 on September 29, 1977.